Samuel A. Blank Professor of Legal Studies and Business Ethics

 Janice’s research in in the area of labor and employment law and employment relations, with a focus on how international human rights concepts shape regulation and corporate behavior.
 During her career at Wharton, she has taught the introductory foundation course in business law, and courses in the area of labor and employment law, negotiations, labor relations, human resources management and international human rights.

 Janice has diverse interests in the international arena.
-In 1999, Janice took a leave of absence from Penn to become the founding president of Singapore Management University, where she continues as a trustee and as chair of the Academic Affairs Committee.
+In 1999, Janice took a leave of absence from Penn to become the founding president of Singapore Management University, from which she stepped down in 2001 and then served as a trustee.
+Currently, she is the chair of SMU's International Academic Review Panel/.
 She is also on the international advisory board of universities in Italy and Turkey.

-Active in many professional organizations, Janice served as president of the International Labor and Employment Relations Association from 2009-2012, and hosted the world congress in Philadelphia.
-Currently she serves as past-president of ILERA.
+Active in many professional organizations, Janice is president of the Labor and Employment Relations Association (of the United States).
+From 2009-2012 she served as president of the International Labour and Employment Relations Association.
+Currently she also serves as treasurer and executive officer of the Internatinal Society for Labour and Social Security Law.
 A specialist in international employment law, Janice was a member of the oldest UN supervisory body, the Committee of Experts at the International Labour Organization in Geneva from 1995 – 2010.
 For ten years she was co-general editor of the Comparative Labor Law Journal, and continues to serve on the editorial boards of several journals.
 She is a former Secretary of the Section on Labor and Employment Law of the American Bar Association.

 Janice received her undergraduate degree and law degrees from the University of Pennsylvania.
 A recipient of a Thouron Award for British-American Exchange, she received her master’s from the London School of Economics.